LSU snaps losing streak with 24-17 win over Vandy in Death Valley

 Midway through the second quarter, Vanderbilt put together a red zone drive of their own, but the Tigers’ defense stepped up to turn the Commodores over on downs.

-LSU found their groove once again, but this time managed to punch it into the end zone with less than a minute to go in the half on a 21-yard rushing touchdown from Willams for his second score of the night.
+LSU found their groove once again, but this time managed to punch it into the end zone with less than a minute to go in the half on a 21-yard rushing touchdown from Williams for his second score of the night.
 The Tigers took a 14-7 lead to the locker room.

-On the first drive of the second half, Vanderbilt found themselves in LSU territory after a 12 play drive, but only walked away with three points.
+On the first drive of the second half, Vanderbilt found themselves in LSU territory after a 12-play drive, but only walked away with three points.
 A 47-yard field goal attempt cut into LSU lead making the score 14-10.

 The Tigers once again seemed to move down the field with little resistance as Nussmeier threw his first touchdown pass of the night on a 21-yard strike to wide receiver Kyren Lacy in the corner of the end zone.
-LSU took a double digit lead near the end of the third quarter with the score at 21-10.
+LSU took a double-digit lead near the end of the third quarter with the score at 21-10.

-The second half scoring didn’t stop there for the Tigers.
+The second-half scoring didn’t stop there for the Tigers.
 Early into the fourth quarter, Nussmeier got the Tigers back into the red zone, but LSU had to settle for a 28-yard field goal from placekicker Damian Ramos to extend LSU’s lead to 24-10.

 The Commodores didn’t go down without a fight as Vanderbilt drove the ball 75 yards on 10 plays for a 1-yard rushing touchdown by Pavia to make the score 24-17 with less than six minutes to go in the fourth quarter.